 Both Becky and Susan visit their parents as often as possible and Becky helps care for her recently widowed father who still lives at their old family home in Indianapolis.

-Susan McMillan is a sixth generation Chicagoan but moved east to attend Dickinson College in 1979 and then American University and George Washington University.
-She lived and worked in the Washington, DC area for twelve years before leaving the madness to attend the University of Wisconsin, School of Veterinary Medicine where she graduated in 1997.
-Susan practiced at a thriving four doctor small animal practice in Fairbanks, Alaska for five years.
-Her days were filled with surgery, medicine, ultrasound, x-rays, lab work, bush medicine, and emergencies (lots of ‘kicked by moose’ injuries and porcupine quills).
-Susan spent many, many long winter days and nights as a volunteer vet for sled dog races including the Yukon Quest, Quest 250, Junior Quest, and Copper Basin 300.
-She enjoyed working with teens and rookie back-of-the-pack mushers whose only goal was to finish with a healthy, happy team of dogs.
+Susan McMillan is a sixth generation Chicagoan but left to attend Dickinson College in 1979 and then American University and George Washington University.
+She lived and worked in the Washington, DC area for twelve years before leaving the madness to attend the University of Wisconsin - Madison, School of Veterinary Medicine where she received the Academic Leadership Award in 1995, and the Clinical Competency Award upon graduating with her DVM in 1997.
+Susan immediately went to work at a thriving four doctor small animal practice in Fairbanks, Alaska where she stayed for five years.
+Work days were filled with surgery, medicine, ultrasound, x-rays, lab work, sled dog lameness and bush medicine (advice by phone to clients living in villages far off the road system).
+Nights and weekends on call were interrupted with plenty of emergencies (lots of ‘kicked by moose’ and porcupine quills), thus giving Susan a chance to regularly experience the long sunlit summer nights and middle of the night northern lights in the winter.
+Susan spent many long winter days and nights as a volunteer vet for sled dog races including the Yukon Quest, Quest 250, Junior Quest, and Copper Basin 300.
+She enjoyed working with teens and rookie back-of-the-pack mushers whose goal was to finish with a healthy, happy team of dogs.
+Time off was never dull because she had vowed to explore Alaska.
+Susan did countless hours and miles of hiking, cycling, and snowshoeing the back roads and back country of the Interior of Alaska.
+Killian willingly tagged along for most of those adventures.

-After leaving Alaska in 2001, Susan did relief work in San Diego.
-She launched Petcounselor.com, a veterinary second-opinion venture.
-In 2003, Susan, Becky and their dog Killian went on a 17,000 mile road trip and found their way to Vermont.
+Upon leaving Alaska, Susan lived in LA for about 6 weeks in 2002 and then did some veterinary relief work in San Diego where she launched Petcounselor.com, an on-line veterinary second-opinion venture.
+In 2003, Susan, Becky and their dog Killian went on a 17,000 mile road trip across America looking for the perfect place to land, and found their way to Vermont.
 They started Vet To Pet Mobile Veterinary Service in 2005.
-After a year, it was time to get the business office and inventory out of the house.
-Since it seemed Burlington needed a small, storefront veterinary clinic, Susan and Becky opened the Old North End Veterinary Clinic in November 2006.
-Susan is the primary veterinarian for the Humane Society of Chittenden County and works almost daily with their staff.
-She is currently the President of the Greater Burlington Academy of Veterinary Medicine and is a member of the AVMA and the VVMA.
+After a year, it was time to get the business office and inventory out of the house and in to its’ own space.
+Since it seemed Burlington needed a basic storefront veterinary clinic, they opened the Old North End Veterinary Clinic in November 2008.
+Susan has been the primary in-house veterinarian for the Humane Society of Chittenden County for ten years and works closely with their staff.
+She received the June Davis award at the Humane Society in 2006 and their Veterinary Partner Award in 2012.
+She is a Past-President of the Greater Burlington Academy of Veterinary Medicine and is a member of the AVMA and the VVMA.

-Susan was a Big Sister with Big Brothers/Big Sisters and volunteered with Wilderness Search and Rescue in Fairbanks.
-She was a Special Olympics coach in Madison, Wisconsin, and wrote for and was the Assistant Editor of Out In The Mountains here in Burlington.
+For a short time, Susan was a Special Olympics coach in Madison, Wisconsin.
+She was a Big Sister with Big Brothers/Big Sisters and volunteered with Wilderness Search and Rescue in Fairbanks.
+She resigned from that work after spending one very long summer night trying to find a missing boy, up in the hills outside Fairbanks, having encountered the neighbor who, it turns out, had murdered the boy.
+Yikes, too emotional and creepy….
+Not to mention hard to function the next day after spending the whole night trekking about.
 Susan bicycled across the state of Montana and raised $17,000 for AIDS vaccine research in 2001.
+She wrote for and was the Assistant Editor of Vermont’s Out In The Mountains newspaper.
 She went to Haiti and was an original board member of the Vermont Medical Response Team in 2010.
-Susan was also on the board of Vermont First and was active in helping achieve equal marriage in Vermont.
+She was also on the board of Vermont First and was active in helping achieve equal marriage in Vermont.

-On a way more fun note, in 2008 Susan and Becky hiked the Grand Canyon, 25 miles rim to rim, and then did it again in 2011.
-They are evaluating several other extreme day hikes and are planning to tackle Mt.
-Whitney and Half Dome in 2013.
+On a way more fun note, in 2008 Susan and Becky hiked the Grand Canyon, 24 miles South Rim to North Rim, in 15+ hours, and then did it again (north to south) in 2011.
+They tackled but did not conquer Mt.
+Whitney (tallest peak in the lower 48) in 2013 and are currently contemplating their next extreme day hike.